CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 in lowercase.

 ********************************
-Step 3: Replace config/mimes.php
+步驟 3: Replace config/mimes.php
 ********************************

 This config file has been updated to contain more user mime-types, please copy it to _application/config/mimes.php*.

 **************************************************************
-Step 4: Remove $autoload['core'] from your config/autoload.php
+步驟 4: Remove $autoload['core'] from your config/autoload.php
 **************************************************************

 Use of the ``$autoload['core']`` config array has been deprecated as of CodeIgniter 1.4.1 and is now removed.
 Move any entries that you might have listed there to ``$autoload['libraries']`` instead.

 ***************************************************
-Step 5: Move your Log class overrides or extensions
+步驟 5: Move your Log class overrides or extensions
 ***************************************************

 The Log Class is considered as a "core" class and is now located in the